-- Prerequisites: None - Content: This semester course focuses on creative problem-solving through 3D art.
-Students will experience a variety of materials and techniques, including but not limited to: clay, wood, plaster, foam and paper mache. - Activities: Experiences are designed to explore a variety of techniques, materials, and the creative process.
+This semester-long course focuses on creative problem solving through 3D art.
+Students will experience a variety of materials and techniques, including but not limited to: clay, wood, plaster, foam and paper mache.

-3D ART 1 Credits: 2

-Grade Level(s): 9, 10, 11, 12 Length: Year
+Experiences are designed to explore a variety of techniques, materials, and the creative process.

-Prerequisites: 3D Art Intro Recommended
+3D Art Intro Recommended

-Content: This yearlong course focuses on creative problem-solving through 3D ar variety of materials and techniques, including but not limited to: clay, w mache.
+This yearlong course focuses on creative problem solving through 3D art.
+Students will experience a variety of materials and techniques, including but not limited to: clay, wood, plaster, foam and paper mache.

-Activities: Students will learn the three basic clay hand-building techniques: pinch, on each process.
+Students will learn the three basic clay hand-building techniques: pinch, coil, and slab, with variations on each process.
 The potter's wheel will be introduced.
-Basic sculpting t through the creative process.
+Basic sculpting techniques will be developed through the creative process.

-3D ART 2 Credits: 2

-Grade Level(s): 10, 11, 12 Length: Year

-Prerequisites: 3D Art 1

-Content: This yearlong course focuses on creative problem-solving through 3D art.
+This yearlong course focuses on creative problem solving through 3D art.
 Students will develop a personal style, while experiencing a variety of materials and techniques, including but not limited to: clay, wood, plaster, foam, metal, glass, and paper mache.

-Activities: The course will be designed to work toward an emphasis in wheel throw techniques.
-Students will be required to load the kiln and mix glazes as a ceramic ware.
-Wood carving and jewelry-making will be explored, and s portfolio. well as create their own
+This yearlong course will be designed to work toward an emphasis in wheel throwing or hand-building techniques.
+Students will be required to load the kiln and mix glazes as well as create their own ceramic ware.
+Woodcarving and jewelry making will be explored, and students will begin compiling a portfolio.

-ADVANCED PL ACEMENT ART HISTORY Credits: 2
+ADVANCED PLACEMENT ART HISTORY

-Grade Level(s): 11, 12 Length: Year
+Course Code: GE170--- Grade Level(s): 11, 12

-Prerequisites: There are no prerequisites courses for AP Art History
+There are no prerequisites courses for AP Art History

-Content: The AP Art History course is equivalent to a two-semester introductory college course that explores the nature of art, art making, and responses to art.
+This yearlong course is equivalent to a two-semester introductory college course that explores the nature of art, art making, and responses to art.
 By investigating specific course content of 250 works of art characterized by diverse artistic traditions from prehistory to the present, the course fosters in-depth, holistic understanding of the history of art from a global perspective.
 Students become active participants in the global art world, engaging with its forms and content.
 They experience, research, discuss, read, and write about art, artists, art making, responses to, and interpretations of art.